 Reading: Reading assignments are noted on the schedule.
 Any additional reading will be announced in lecture and on the web site.
 You are strongly encouraged to read text material before lectures.
-You will note that at the end of each chapter, problems and lists of key concepts are given.
-You are encouraged to try solving these problems and make use of supplementary material before lecture.

-Problem Solving: In addition to problems given at the end of the chapter, three problem sets will be assigned.
+Problem Solving: Three problem sets will be assigned.
 They will be posted on the website under "Files" and announced in class.
 You are encouraged to work these problems before section and to be prepared to discuss the answers during section.
 The answers will be provided and discussed during discussion sections.